LogtalkDotOrg/logtalk-for-vscode/README.md

 The profiling webview allows navigating to the source file location of entities, predicates, and clauses.

+#### Diagram commands

+Right-click on a Logtalk diagram SVG file in the Explorer and select the "Open SVG in Viewer" context menu item to open the selected file in a webview.
+This webview provides navigation and link handling with zoom and reload controls.
+Links to other SVG files and HTML documentation files open in the same viewer.
+This assumes that the commands that generate the diagrams and documentation were used with their default output directories.

 #### Extension logging commands

 These commands are only available from the command palette.
 They are meant for helping with debugging and troubleshooting the extension.